- Facts to Know

 Planning Ahead: Recommendations for Flu Vaccinations

-The U.S. Centers for Disease Control and Prevention (CDC) recommends that everyone 6 months and older get vaccinated against the flu.
+The U.S. Centers for Disease Control and Prevention (CDC) recommends that everyone 6 months and older get vaccinated against the flu, unless your health care provider says you should not.
 There are several types of flu vaccinations available:

-- A high-dose flu shot approved for people 65 and older
+- A high-dose trivalent flu shot is approved for people age 65 and older.

 - pregnant women